Saads Perfektewelt

 As a guy who is very passionate about combinatorial optimization, and as much as I kept editing the core of my website's layout, I thought about adding some spiciness to my articles, even if it defies my minimalistic philosophies.

-Living here in Germany slowly and subconsiously turned me into a time-slave.
-Evil marketers did a really good job at putting emphasis on time, creating a need for goods and services that make me priorities being on time.
+Living here in Germany slowly and subconsciously turned me into a time-slave.
+Evil marketers did a really good job at putting emphasis on time, creating a need for goods and services that make me priorities rhythm before myself.

-Scheduling was something that I was a fan of, the goal of their science is to find the perfect sequence of tasks that meets a set of requirements.
-Their motives may sound simple but the average scheduling puzzles are \(NP-hard\), our current understanding on combinatorics encourages the development of heuristical approaches to tackle the the hardships of investigating permutations by offering a solution that is good enough.
+Scheduling was something that I was a fan of, the goal of their science is to come up with strategies and solution methods to solve scheduling problems.
+Their motives may sound simple but the average scheduling puzzles are \(NP-hard\), our current understanding on combinatorics encourages the development of heuristic approaches to tackle the hardships of investigating permutations by offering a solution that is good enough.

 Small disclaimer: